 Named has some built-in empty zones (SOA and NS records only).
 These are for zones that should normally be answered locally and which queries should not be sent to the Internet's root servers.
 The official servers which cover these namespaces return NXDOMAIN responses to these queries.
-In particular, these cover the reverse namespace for addresses from RFC 1918 and RFC 3330.
-They also include the reverse namespace for IPv6 local address (locally assigned), IPv6 link local addresses, the IPv6 loop-back address and the IPv6 unknown address.
+In particular, these cover the reverse namespaces for addresses from RFC 1918, RFC 4193, RFC 5737 and RFC 6598.
+They also include the reverse namespace for IPv6 local address (locally assigned), IPv6 link local addresses, the IPv6 loopback address and the IPv6 unknown address.